MatthewDLudwig/NimiqWrapper/README.md

 ### Other Implementations
 If anyone uses NimiqWrapper with a framework not discussed above, please reach out to me or issue a pull request detailing any implementation details of that framework.
 I imagine that NimiqWrapper won't work perfectly on at least one framework, but it was designed to work in most environments and I would like to document any exceptions to that.

+## Accessing the Wrapped Objects
+As a developer, I like to reduce the amount of repeated code across my projects while still maintaining a close to the bone feel.
+With NimiqWrapper.js you can do most basic operations while only working with the NimiqWrapper and MinerWrapper objects, but both wrappers give access to the wrapped objects.
+Descriptions of the four objects most developers will be working with are below:
+ * NimiqWrapper object (referred to as "wrapper" as needed in the bullets)
+   * This object is the meat and bones of NimiqWraper.js and initializes the Nimiq engine.
+   * Getters are provided to obtain commonly needed values.
+     * Global hash rate, block reward, block height, etc...
+     * Further getters can (and should) be added in future updates.
+ * MinerWrapper object (accessed through "wrapper.miner")
+   * The MinerWrapper object is created by and stored within the NimiqWrapper object.
+   * It can be accessed by using the getter function in your NimiqWrapper object.
+   * Getters are provided in this object as well, but less information is available.
+     * Global hash rate (repeated on purpose), hashrate (current H/s of the miner), and the reward per hour (in NIM)
+     * Getters may be added to NimiqWrapper in the future to access these values without needing the MinerWrapper object.
+ * wrapper.nimiqInstance
+   * This is the officially supported way to access the wrapped Nimiq object.
+   * This object has been populated with the following fields:
+     * consensus, blockchain, accounts, mempool, network, and wallet.
+     * wallet is initialized with the seed and key provided in the constructor.
+   * This object is also saved to window.nimiq for use in the console.
+     * On official nimiq.com sites, this is equivalent to the window.$ object.
+ * wrapper.miner.wrappedMiner
+   * This is the officially supported way to access the wrapped SmartPoolMiner object.
+   * Most interactions with this object can be done through the MinerWrapper object, but in some cases the direct object may be necessary.

 ## The Message System
 Thinking ahead towards possibly applications I'd like to develop using Nimiq, I've created a system for signing messages with an address.
 This is done by abusing the ExtendedTransaction spec provided in Nimiq and details can be seen below:
  * A message consists of 3 nonces and a data field.